msorens/images-from-the-aether/README.md

 • puts search string into state
 • resets photos to empty list
 Store actions >> FetchPhotos action
+• end-of-input
   • end of input reflects in state with value 'true'
   • end of input reflects in state with value 'false'
 • annotates photos with sequence number
 • stores new photos in state
 • increments page number with each subsequent fetch